ssirsika-tibco/xpd-sce-test/tbs-bpm/docker/readme.txt

   build-image.bat [<studio-installer>]

 where:
-  <studio-installer> is the full path of the Linux TIBCO Business Studio™
+  <studio-installer> is the full path of the Linux TIBCO Business Studio -
-  BPM Edition installer archive file.
+  BPM Edition Installer file.
 This is optional if you have already copied the installation set archive zip file to the image_template folder.

 ** IMPORTANT **
   Building the docker image requires the download and installation of software